hongfeij/hongfeij.github.io/_pages/about.md

       [Research Positioning]
     </summary>
     <p style="margin-top: 0.5em;">
       My broader research area lies in <strong>Design</strong> in <strong>Human-Computer Interaction</strong>.
-I focus on <strong>embodied interaction</strong> and <strong>human-AI communication</strong>, drawing on insights from <strong>cognitive science</strong> and <strong>design methodology</strong> such as Research-through-Design and Speculative Design.
-I design, build artifacts, and also conduct qualitative study.
+I focus on <strong>embodied interaction</strong> and <strong>human-AI communication</strong>, drawing on insights from <strong>cognitive science</strong> to reflect on the design process, and applying <strong>design methodologies</strong> such as Research-through-Design and Speculative Design.
+I design and build artifacts, and also conduct qualitative studies.
     </p>
   </details>